How to Use Support & Resistance to Trade Indices

 Minor Resistance/Support levels

-In minor resistance & support areas the price will form these points quickly in the short term on the chart & then quickly move past these resistance & support point zones.
+In minor resistance and support areas the price will form these points quickly in the short term on the chart & then quickly move past these resistance & support point zones.

 Up-wards Trend Series of Support and Resistance